Lead at Superfund Sites: Frequent Questions from Risk Assessors on the Integrated Exposure Uptake Biokinetic (IEUBK) Model

-The PbB value is 1.15 µg/dL because in batch mode the contribution from other dietary sources is always present.
+The PbB value includes contribution from all sources of exposure and the contribution from other dietary sources is always present.

-For future scenarios, or in the absence of age data for each residence, the TRW recommends that the 50-month age group be used in batch mode runs.
-This age result approximates the 6- to 84-month average calculated in single run mode.
-Although some slight differences result between the geometric mean blood lead concentration (PbB) and P10 value for the 50-month age group compared to the 6- to 84-month average, the differences in the results are so small that they are not expected to affect site decisions.
+For future scenarios, or in the absence of age data for each residence, the TRW recommends that the 32-month age group be used in batch mode runs.
+This age result approximates the 12- to 72-month average calculated in single run mode.
+Although some slight differences result between the geometric mean blood lead concentration (PbB) and P10 value for the 32-month age group compared to the 12- to 72-month average, the differences in the results are so small that they are not expected to affect site decisions.

 - Can the recommended holding times be exceeded for analysis of lead in soil samples?